Sanatramesh/DreamWorksChallenge/README.md

 1. It was my first time working with webgl.
 2. Learning Javascript and THREE.js.
 3. My system used to hang due to the number of computations.
-This was resolved by using a octree.js library with THREE.js and raycasting to find the nearest object.
+This was resolved by using a octree.js library with THREE.js.
-4. Since I was new to THREE.js, I couldn't resolve issues arising due to the use of different geometry, lighting and materials.
+4. Raycasting was used to determine collisions between sparks and the objects in the scene.

 ## Possible Improvements